Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim(s) 1, 3-6 and 11 is/are rejected under 35 U.S.C.
+Claim(s) 1, 3 and 11 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Bradley (2011/0142377).
-As indicated above, the claims are interpreted for purposes of their comparison with the prior art as if claim 1 requires a plurality of non-transparent strips and a plurality of transparent strips.
+As indicated previously, the claims are interpreted for purposes of their comparison with the prior art as if claim 1 requires a sheet comprising a plurality of non-transparent strips and a plurality of transparent strips.
 Thus, Bradley meets all of the elements of the noted claims in that Bradley discloses a sheet (the laminated sheet used as the bag material as disclosed in at least [0022] through [0044] and Fig 4) that has all of the features of the claimed sheet.

 The transparent and non-transparent strips extending in a longitudinal direction of the sheet and having a width in a transverse direction of the sheet are the transparent window portions 24 and opaque portions 26 of the Bradley sheet.
 As can be appreciated from Figs 1-6 of Bradley the strips (portions 24 and 26) alternate in the transverse direction of the sheet as also required in claim 1.
 Finally, given disclosure such as that in at least [0026] of Bradley, each non-transparent strip can have a width that is less than the width of each transparent strip.

-Regarding claim 11 the sheet forming the transparent strips in Bradley is made of a polymeric material as described in [0021] for example.
+Regarding claim 11 the sheet forming the transparent strips in Bradley appears to meet the claim requirements because the sheet is made of a transparent polymeric material as described in [0021] for example.

 The following is a quotation of 35 U.S.C.
 103 which forms the basis for all obviousness rejections set forth in this Office action: